learnwithus/DTES-nuxt/content/tour/conclusion.md

 -	What would you like to share with other healthcare providers about the impacts of stigma?
 -	Would you recommend this course for your colleagues as a learning tool to improve interactions and engagement with client care?

-Thank you for exploring with us
+Thank you for exploring with us.